Featurevisor

 $ npx featurevisor promote --from=dev --to=staging --apply --audit=markdown

-Audit files are written under .featurevisor/promotions/.
-Use --audit=json for machine-readable output, or --audit=markdown for a human-readable summary.
+Audit files are written only when --apply is present, under .featurevisor/promotions/.
+Use --audit or --audit=json for machine-readable output, or --audit=markdown for a human-readable summary.

 Learn more